learn-co-curriculum/dsc-strings-lab/README.md

 **5.** Finally, let's replace some of the characters in a string.
-Let's say Bart is upset with his family and want's to be adopted by the Flanders family.
+Let's say Bart is upset with his family and wants to be adopted by the Flanders family.
 How would you replace his last name?

-** Hint:** We did not directly cover this method in the lesson, but is an intuitive concept and worth noting.
+** Hint:** We did not directly cover this method in the lesson.
 Check out the string helper docstring for a list of available methods.

 ```python